fix8mt/uri/README.md

 See [URL Standard](https://url.spec.whatwg.org/) for complete validation rules.

 ## ii.
 Low level access
-There are two methods that provide unchecked direct access to the `range` table and `component`.
+There are methods that provide direct access to the `range` table and `component` bitsets.
 You must ensure that you don't pass an invalid component index when using these.
 Making changes to the range object with `operator[]` can have serious consequences.
 Use carefully.
 1. `constexpr range_pair& operator[](component idx)`;
 1. `constexpr void set(component what);`